Vaginal birth and Caesarean

 After you have given birth, the midwife caring for you will check your blood pressure.
 She will also gently press on your abdomen to ensure your uterus is contracting back down into your pelvis.
 Another routine check involves checking your vaginal blood loss and checking any stitches that you may have.

-Once you are discharged and go home with your newborn you will be offered a follow-up appointment with Anna.
+Once you are discharged and go home with your newborn you will be offered a follow-up appointment with your obstetrician.
 It is generally planned between six to eight weeks after the birth.
 The purpose is to discuss any questions you may have, to ensure all is well, and to obviously show off your new bundle of joy.

 In general, you should be able to resume all normal activities by six weeks.
 If you have any questions during that time, we will always be here and just one phone call away, to help you whenever we can.

 How can you prepare for a C-section?
 If you are planning to have a Caesarean section, or you require it for medical reasons, Anna or Rhys will go through the reasons with you.
 She will also go over the risks and complications with you, and ask you to sign a consent form.
 This happens usually during one of your antenatal appointments at about 36 weeks.

 Part of the conversation will be to inform you about the type of anaesthetic that is used.
 It is usually a spinal anaesthetic +/- epidural and the anaesthetist will discuss this in more detail with you.
 Your obstetrician will let you know the time you need to come into hospital and when you need to start fasting.
 We will make sure that you are well-informed about where you need to go for your admission to St John of God Murdoch Hospital on the day of your elective C-section.